FAQs: Airlinguee English and Horseback Riding Camps Ireland

 Wearing a Back Protector during all horse riding lessons, show jumping training, horse riding competitions, trail riding, hacks and any horseback riding activity is highly recommended.

-9. What is generally included in our Airlinguee English and Horseback Riding Camps for teenagers and children:
+14. What is included and not included in our Airlinguee English and Horseback Riding Camps Ireland for teenagers and children:

 - Cultural day trip / trip day , tickets to museums or the Irish national stud (please check programs).